Quiet Pastures presents Horsemanship Sessions

 How much does this cost?

-When you sign up, you will be directed to pay the $200 (plus transaction fees) for 8 sessions securely online.
-There will be a limited number of scholarships available each season.
+When you sign up for the 8 sessions, you will be directed to pay the $200 (plus transaction fees) via our secure online platform.
+If the Session Fee is difficult for you to pay, we do offer a limited number of scholarships each season.

 Can I get a scholarship?